pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.13 - It will now recognise many of the various underlining styles in Word.
+It will duplicate the following styles:- Single, Double, Dotted, Dashed and Wavy together with their heavy/thick versions and coloured underlining.
+It will also now recognise 'double strikethrough.
+In addition a few bugs have been cleared.

 Version 2.1.12 - Elements with subscripts etc. are now allowed in matrices.
 Also standalone mathematical equations can now be left or right aligned to the page or element (eg table cell) as per the Word document instead of always in the centre.